Saint-Romain, Charente: Population

-The population of the town has been growing since the eighties because of its proximity to Aubeterre and the influx of British immigrants.

 The population is dispersed and the town has numerous hamlets and farms.

 History

 The oldest parish registers date back to 1660.

 According to a 1747 inventory, another church existed in the commune, in the Villedieu hamlet.
 There was no trace of it by 1910.

 In 1789, on the eve of the French Revolution, Saint-Romain, like many parishes, issued a list of grievances.